 After-tax contributions are called Non Concessional Contributions and go into super tax free and can be withdrawn tax free in retirement as well.

-An example of how this could be used would be following the sale of the family home, Mary and Jason have downsized and freed up $600,000.
-Jason has already retired and is aged 66, so he can not contribute to super.
-Having not made any previous non concessional contributions, Mary can contribute $300,000 this year to super and will keep the remaining $300,000 in her savings account.
+An example of how this could be used would be following the sale of their beach house, Mary and Jason have freed up $600,000.
+Jason has already retired and is aged 62, Mary is still working and aged 64.
+Having not made any previous non concessional contributions, Mary can contribute $300,000 this year to super and Jason can contribute the remaining $300,000 in his superannuation account.